hkhoa-ng/cli-pomodoro/README.md

    ```
    node ./index.js
    ```
     The application should be running fine in your terminal.
-If any errors surface, try stop the process, restart the terminal, and run `node ./index.js` again.
+If any errors surface, try to stop the process, restart the terminal, and run `node ./index.js` in your terminal again.

 ---
 ## Application interface